31 years young, Stallone, Snipes and sea shells collide in Demolition Man

-It’s Stallone versus Snipes in 1993’s Demolition Man, which aims for satirical sci-fi – but, as Matt Glasby discovers in the year 2024, is an uneasy mix: entertaining but irretrievably of its time.
+It’s Stallone versus Snipes in 1993’s Demolition Man, which aims for satirical sci-fi – but, as Matt Glasby discovers in the year 2024, it’s an uneasy mix: entertaining but irretrievably of its time.

 In the early 1990s, the action heroes of the previous decade found themselves in serious trouble.